"The age of agony"

 After surgery, instruments were never sterilised, surgeons operated whilst wearing clothes contaminated from previous operations, and operating theatres were never cleaned.
 It is no surprise that so many patients died of infection.

 In 1867, Joseph Lister showed that "germs" spread infection and recommended carbolic acid steam spray (pictured lower right) as an antiseptic during surgery.
 This resulted in post-operative mortality dropping from 46% to 15% within three years.
 Unfortunately, carbolic acid irritated the skin, eyes and lungs of staff.
 However, in 1889, Lister showed that sterilisation of clothes, hands and instruments resulted in complete clearance of "germs" (asepsis).
-With a sterile operating theatre environment, surgery changed for ever.

 The reduction of blood loss